Nathusius's pipistrelle: Distribution

 Nathusius' pipistrelle occurs from Western Europe eastward as far as the Ural Mountains, Turkey and the Caucasus.
 It is highly migratory with individuals from northern and eastern areas moving south-west for the winter.
 Preferred habitats are parkland and light woodland, often near water.

 It is generally commoner in Central and Eastern Europe.
 In the west it is mainly a rare winter visitor but new breeding colonies have been found in several areas in recent years.
 In Ireland and Britain it was previously thought to be a vagrant with only a handful of records including several from oil rigs in the North Sea.
 It is now known to breed at several sites in Britain and Ireland.

 Threats to the species include the loss of hollow trees and toxic chemicals from the treatment of timber in buildings.
 However, it is a protected species in many countries and breeds successfully in bat boxes.

 Diet and reproduction

 It emerges early to hunt, flying in straight lines with rapid, deep wingbeats at around 3 to 15 metres above the ground.
 It feeds on small to medium-sized flying insects, particularly chironomid midges.

-Breeding colonies are located in hollow trees, bat boxes and sometimes in buildings.
+Breeding colonies are located in hollow trees, bat boxes, and occasionally in buildings.
 Mating takes place from July to early September when males gather a harem of females in their mating territory.
 In spring the females gather at nursery roosts where they give birth to two young.